AbstractSDK/cw-orchestrator/docs/src/interchain/integrations/mock.md

 2. <span style="color:red">⬤</span> On the `destination chain`, it triggers a receive transaction for that packet.
 3. <span style="color:purple">⬤</span> On the `source chain`, it finally triggers an acknowledgement transaction with the data the `destination_chain` returned.

-The `follow_packets` function is very similar except that instead of following a single packet, it follows all packets that are being sent within a transaction.
+The `await_packets` function is very similar except that instead of following a single packet, it follows all packets that are being sent within a transaction.
 This works in a very similar manner and will never return a timeout transaction.
 This function is recursive as it will also look for packets inside the receive/ack transactions and also follow their IBC cycle.
 You can think of this function as going down the rabbit-hole of IBC execution and only returning when all IBC interactions are complete.

 ## IBC Channel creation